idaholab/moose/modules/doc/content/help/c++/classes.md

 ## Operator Overloading

-Inside our Point class, we define new member functions with the special oprator keyword:
+Inside our Point class, we define new member functions with the special operator keyword:

 ```cpp
 Point Point::operator+(const Point & p)